October 11, 2013 6 Free Tools for Creating Awesome Pinterest Images

 It’s most likely you’ve seen Someecards before.
 Heck, you’ve might of even shared one (I know we have).
 These kind of images are super popular on social sites, especially on Pinterest!
 And the coolest part?
 Your business can create your own unique card to share.

 TIP: If you create a really timely and funny ecard and you think it’s going to get shared a lot on the web, you might want to think about branding your image with you logo.
-You can do this through the Someecards advertising page.

 Studio Design is one of our favorite free mobile photo-editing apps.
 It has over 500 shapes, crops and fonts, plus tons of awesome photo filters.
 With this app, you can make beautiful Pinterest images and upload them while you’re on the go!